 While it's still very early, these efforts indicate that state lawmakers are now committed to cracking down on credit card fraud and, by extension, making examples out of certain individuals.
 As such, anyone who finds themselves facing these types of charges should strongly consider speaking with an experienced legal professional as soon as possible.

-At The Law Offices of Horwitz & Citro, P.A., P.A., we have more than 30 years of experience protecting the rights of clients facing fraud charges.
+At the Law Offices of Horwitz & Citro, P.A., we have more than 30 years of experience protecting the rights of clients facing fraud charges.
 Please visit our website to learn more about how we can help you.